 Question: How to study“salt analysis” for JEE?

-Answer: According to the JEE syllabus, salt analysis or qualitative analysis is related to the identification of cations and anions of salt by observing its behavior upon reaction with several species.
-This chapter mainly involves mugging up reactions and colors.
+Answer: According to the JEE syllabus, salt analysis or qualitative analysis is related to the identification of cations and anions of salt by observing its behaviour upon reaction with several species.
+This chapter mainly involves mugging up reactions and colours.
 Divide your syllabus for qualitative analysis in parts.
-Take one part, learn it by going through each and every reaction and don’t forget to learn colors and other special properties of these reactions.
+Take one part, learn it by going through each and every reaction and don’t forget to learn colours and other special properties of these reactions.
 This process becomes very simple if you will try to imagine that you are actually doing the reaction.
-Make funny quotes on your own to remember the color changes.
+Make funny quotes on your own to remember the colour changes.
 For example: for 5thgroup which is Ba+2, Sr+2& Ca+2 you can learn this as BATA SHOE COMPANY.

 Question: What type of questions are asked in JEE from “salt analysis” chapter?

 Illustration: A colourless solid X produces black spots on the skin.
-Aqueous solution of X gives brown ring test and gives a yellow precipitate with potassium iodide solution.
+An aqueous solution of X gives a brown ring test and gives a yellow precipitate with potassium iodide solution.
 The compound X is ____________.

 - Iron (II) Nitrate